shahwahed/SwitchConfigMaker/Readme.md

 				"vlans": "ADM01, ADM02"with
 			},

-port profile could be trunk or access, your could define your custom profile according to your needs in cisco_macros.j2 (for cisco switch)
+port profile could be trunk or access, your could define your custom profile according to your needs in cisco_macros.j2 (for Cisco IOS switch and ciscoNX_macros.j2 for Cisco NXOS switch)
 <!-- ROADMAP -->
 ## Roadmap

 See the [open issues](https://github.com/shahwahed/SwitchConfigMaker/issues) for a list of proposed features (and known issues).

-add portgroup/portchannel support (debug in progress)
+* add json file or hashicorp vault support to store password and ssh key

+* cleanup template file

 <!-- CONTRIBUTING -->
 ## Contributing